 Since golf is a $84.1 billion per year industry, the purchasing decisions that the PGA of America and PGA Professional-affiliated facilities make can be influential in bringing new players into the game.
 We are committed to including minority-, women-, Veteran-, disabled- and LGBT-owned businesses in our procurement bidding opportunities and business operations.
 The inclusion of small, local, and diverse-owned businesses helps drive creativity and innovation in pursuit of our mission.
-We have committed to inclusive bidding, facilitated through our partnerships with various diverse organizations such as the National Veteran-Owned Business Association (NaVOBA), the National LGBT Chamber of Commerce (NGLCC), the United States Pan Asian American Chamber of Commerce (USPAACC), Women’s Business Enterprise National Council (WBENC), and the Hispanic Association on Corporate Responsibility (HACR).
+We have committed to inclusive bidding, facilitated through our partnerships with various diverse organizations such as the Charlotte LGBT Chamber of Commerce (CLGBTCC), the National Veteran-Owned Business Association (NaVOBA), the National LGBT Chamber of Commerce (NGLCC), the United States Pan Asian American Chamber of Commerce (USPAACC), Women’s Business Enterprise National Council (WBENC), and the Hispanic Association on Corporate Responsibility (HACR).
 In addition, we encourage diverse suppliers interested in partnering with the PGA of America to join our supplier database by completing the form below.

 Upcoming Vendor Inclusion Events

 In keeping with our commitment to inclusion and diversity, as well as our commitment to enhancing the economic growth and well-being of communities, the PGA of America hosts vendor inclusion events.

 We encourage vendors to participate in our PGA VendorMatch event, and various leadership events throughout the year – check back regularly for updates.